 Tonight in Center City, they're having bottomless manicotti.

-I was like, and I was like, no, I don't want that.
+I'll be like, and I was like, no, I don't want that.

-And she got all, her feelings got hurt.
+And she got all her feelings got hurt.

 Her feelings got hurt, man.